 - Give each other your full attention.
 This means cell phones and laptops off.

-- Seek to understand each other, not to convince us of the rightness of your point of view.
+- Seek to understand each other, not to convince them of the rightness of your point of view.

-- After 45 minutes, we will stop to reflect on what we have heard.
+- After 45 minutes, stop to reflect on what everyone has heard.

-- Feel free to leave if you do not want to contribute to the conversation.
+- Feel free to leave if you do not want to contribute to the conversation.”Any questions?”

 The process was altered with a clear intention and some guidelines to support participation.
 There is no guarantee that this ¨just talk¨ strategy will work, any more than we can know in advance if a written agenda will move a group to useful outcomes.